ntate6630/stream1_project/README.md

 - Attractive looking font from google fonts used for the main logo and custom made images.
 - Nav bar with button links that change colour with mouse hover over them.
 - Active Search box to be able to search a database of recipes.
+- Database of recipes with clickable links to instructions page.
 - Responsive web design changes the layout when viewed on either mobile, tablet or full size desktop screens.

 ### Features Left to Implement